Ireland-Africa Fellows Programme 2021-2022- Applications Now Open

 - Stage 3 Interview

-All applicants who are selected to go forward to second stage will be required to sit an IELTS exam, unless they are already in possession of an IELTS certificate that is dated 2018 or later at the time of application which shows the applicant has achieved the necessary score for the course they intend to apply to Early preparation for the IELTS exam is strongly advised, even for native English speakers.
+All applicants who are selected to go forward to second stage will be required to sit an IELTS exam, unless they are already in possession of an IELTS certificate that is dated 2019 or later at the time of application which shows the applicant has achieved the necessary score for the course they intend to apply to Early preparationfor the IELTS exam is strongly advised, even for native English speakers.

 How to apply

-To apply for an Ireland-Africa Fellowship, you must complete the application form and send to the Embassy by email, including your supporting documents.
+To apply for an Ireland-Africa Fellowship, you must complete the application form and send to the Embassy by email (TanzaniaFellowships@dfa.ie), including supporting documents as outlined in the above Guidance Note.

 Application forms and further details are available from the Programme website: https://www.irishaidfellowships.ie/strands/ireland-africa-fellows-programme.